 Semi-Monthly

-While this is similar to a bi-weekly schedule, a semi-monthly pay period lasts exactly half of a calendar month.
+While this is similar to a bi-weekly schedule, a semi-monthly pay period lasts exactly half of a calendar month, offering a predictable pay period type for monthly payroll.
 This means there is never an extra paycheck going out and can allow a business to have the same pay date every month.

 Final thoughts